miritih/LeaveApp/readme.md

-## Leave Appliction Ststem
+## Leave Application System

-Intended for leave application only. manages the number of people on leave in a particlar day.
+Intended for leave application only.
+Manages the number of people on leave in a particular day.

 ## Technologies Used

-UI ==>built using javascript (jeasyui framework)

-Backend ==> Laravel PHP Framework
+UI ==>built using JavaScript (Jeasyui framework) Backend ==> Laravel PHP Framework